- A rare example of a stunning family home

 - Separate four car garage block

-- Stylish low maintenance garden
+- Stylish low maintenance garden of approx 1 acre

 - Bespoke fixtures and fittings